Mike Huckabee Gets Skewered Over 'Despicable' Joke About Ruth Bader Ginsburg

 People on Twitter have Supreme Court Justice Ruth Bader Ginsburg’s back.

-Former Arkansas governor Mike Huckabee (R) tweeted a tasteless joke over the weekend about the 84-year-old justice’s decision not to attend President Donald Trump’s first State of the Union address on Tuesday:
+Former Arkansas Gov. Mike Huckabee (R) tweeted a tasteless joke over the weekend about the 84-year-old justice’s decision not to attend President Donald Trump’s first State of the Union address on Tuesday:

 He also spelled her surname wrong.